eddietheengineer/VoronDocs/setup/startup.md

 ### Quad Gantry Level (V2)

 Since the V2 uses 4 independent Z motors, the entire gantry system must be specially levelled.
-The macro to call this process is `QUAD_GANTRY_LEVEL`.
+The macro to call this process is `QUAD_GANTRY_LEVEL` (sometimes referred to in conversation as 'QGL').
 It will probe each of 4 points 3 times, average the readings, then make adjustments until the gantry is level.

 If the process fails due to an “_out of bounds_” error, disable your stepper motors and slowly move your gantry or bed by hand until it is approximately flat.
 Re-home your printer (`G28`) and then rerun the sequence.
 You may have to run it more than once.
 Make sure that the adjustment value for each stepper motor converges to 0.
 If it diverges, check to make sure you have your stepper motors wired to the correct stepper driver (check documentation).